korolaab/Lego-NET/README.md

 # Lego-NET
 Lego recognizing network.
-The main task of the machine is sorting Lego parts such as: Container, Wheel, Engine.
+It is a AI part of LEGO sorting machine/
 ## REQUIREMENTS
 - Python 3.5.2
 - Tensorflow 1.12.0